rogiersteehouder/sosmap/README.md

 # State of Survival state map

-State map for State of Survival, state 393, ViV and viv alliances.
+State maps for State of Survival, ViV and viv alliances.

 ## State Map